Welcome to Lipany, Slovakia!

 Holocaust Database ~

-JewishGen's Holocaust Database is a collection of databases containing information about Holocaust victims and survivors.
-It contains more than two million entries, from more than 150 component datasets and includes information from Yad Vashem and the United States Holocaust Memorial Museum.
+This JewishGen Database is a compilation of 54 databases and includes information from Yad Vashem and the United States Holocaust Memorial Museum.
 It is a work in progress with additional lists being added, as the data is transcribed.
 The people listed below resided in Héthárs/Lipany at some point.
 Not all people in this database perished in the Holocaust, and additional information appears for each individual on the database itself.
+If you recognize a name, please go to: http://www.jewishgen.org/databases/Holocaust

 DOUBRAVA, Anton - Dachau Concentration Camp Records